-Buildings (leased) Term of lease Vehicles, Plant and Equipment 5 - 20 years Intangible Assets 5 years Depreciation is provided on a straight-line basis, with acquisitions being depreciated in the year following purchase.
+Buildings (leased) Term of lease Vehicles, Plant and Equipment 5 - 20 years Intangible Assets 5 years

+Depreciation is provided on a straight-line basis, with acquisitions being depreciated in the year following purchase.
 A full year's depreciation is charged in the year of disposal.

-Buildings are depreciated using the Beacon Approach.
-An estimate is made of the components of the building and the useful life of each component.
-The weighted average method is then used to determine the depreciation charge.
+Buildings are depreciated using componentisation, where an estimate is made of the useful life of each component of the building and a weighted average then used to calculate the annual charge.
 The percentages used are:

-Buildings - fire stations 2.12% - 2.22% Buildings - offices/workshops 2.22% - 2.23%
+Buildings - fire stations 2.05% - 2.22% Buildings - offices/workshops 1.98% - 2.15%